desain/owlbear-emanation/README.md

 ## To do

--   Update auras when image alignment changes
--   Find more ways to skip rebuilds (debounce, track builder)
 -   Optimize item update handler
 -   More effects!
-    -   Localized weather effects
+    -   Localized weather effects - snow, rain
 -   Split out style picker into a larger modal?

 ## License